 Trip.com Group Limited is a holding company with no material operations of its own.
-We conduct our operations primarily through our subsidiaries and consolidated affiliated Chinese entities in China.
+We conduct our operations primarily through our subsidiaries and the VIEs in China.
 As a result, our ability to pay dividends depends upon dividends paid by our PRC subsidiaries.
 If our existing PRC subsidiaries or any newly formed ones incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 In addition, our wholly foreign-owned subsidiaries in China are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-Under PRC law, each of our subsidiaries and our consolidated affiliated Chinese entities in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
-Each of the other PRC subsidiaries and our consolidated affiliated Chinese entities is required to allocate a portion of its after-tax profits after contribution of statutory reserve funds based on PRC accounting standards to a discretionary surplus funds at its discretion.
+Under PRC law, each of our subsidiaries and the VIEs in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
+Each of the other PRC subsidiaries and VIEs is required to allocate a portion of its after-tax profits after contribution of statutory reserve funds based on PRC accounting standards to a discretionary surplus funds at its discretion.
 The statutory reserve funds are not distributable as cash dividends.
 Remittance of dividends by a wholly foreign-owned company out of China is subject to examination by the banks designated by SAFE.